OpenLineage/OpenLineage/integration/spark-extension-entrypoint/README.md

-# Spark Interfaces Frontend
+# Spark Extension Entrypoint

-The `spark-extension-frontend` module contains a single interface that extension developers must implement to expose lineage data.
+The `spark-extension-entrypoint` module contains a single interface that extension developers must implement to expose lineage data.
 Given that shading of the `spark-extension-interfaces` module is required, and the outcome will vary across different Spark extensions, a systematic approach is needed to "bridge" and allow the `openlineage-spark` integration to identify the shaded resources.